 And now for the edited photo:

 See how the edited photo pops a lot more?
-The first image is a bit dull, but after I’ve applied my Lightroom mobile filter (which takes two seconds) the photo is transformed into something dreamy!
+The first image is a bit dull, but after I’ve applied my Lightroom mobile preset (which takes two seconds) the photo is transformed into something dreamy!

 You will need to have eye-catching photos if you are trying to catch someone’s attention.